Frequently Asked Questions

 What lineage did you study?
 Who did you study with?
 Who permitted you to share this wisdom?

 My work is woven from years of ceremonial, systemic, and academic study.
 Some of the teachers and programs that have shaped my practice include Awe’s Psychedelic Therapy Training, where I was guided through indigenous-led pilgrimages and ceremonies with native communities and initiated as Mabanji in the Pygme tradition in Gabon.
 I’m honored to carry this prayer and the prayer of the Moondance in my walk.
 I am also a certified Advanced Systemic Constellation Facilitator and certified as an End-of-Life Doula to support rites of passage and thresholds.
 I also hold an MSc in Intercultural Psychology, where I studied community, culture, and healing across traditions.
 My ongoing ceremonial practice includes apprenticeship with native communities, Moondance grandmothers, and Mayan teachers who have invited me to carry forward aspects of this work with integrity.
 I only offer what I’ve been trained and permitted to share, always giving credit to my teachers and sending support back.
-25% of Threshold Ceremony contributions go directly to indigenous-led projects.
+25% of Medicine Immersion contributions go directly to indigenous-led projects.
 You can read more on this in reciprocity.

-Are the Threshold Ceremonies legal?
+Are the Medicine Immersions legal?

 What is the cost of a session?
 Do you offer financial assistance or scholarships?
 Where does the money go?